 Thanks to Chant West, we are providing returns for their five diversified pension fund categories – Conservative, Balanced, Growth, High Growth and All Growth.
 These are the same categories Chant West uses for accumulation funds and generally hold the same underlying investments.
 This means pension fund returns are driven by the same factors as accumulation fund returns.

-After delivering a stellar 11.5% return for the 2024–25 financial year, pension funds have continued their positive momentum, with the median Growth fund (61 to 80% in growth assets) up 1.4% in August.
-This takes the return for the first two months of the financial year to 3.0%.
+After delivering a stellar 11.5% return for the 2024–25 financial year, pension funds have continued their positive momentum, with the median Growth fund (61–80% in growth assets) up 1.3% in October.

 Leave a Reply